BLADE: Bayesian Langevin Active Discovery with Replica Exchange for Identification of Complex Systems: Methodology

-For an appropriately chosen step size schedule $\eta_k$, it has been established that the Langevin MCMC converges to the target stationary distribution \citep{durmus2018highdimensional}.
-Despite the theoretical guarantees, the existing non-asymptotic convergence results can be difficult to interpret and apply in practice, particularly when step size schedules must balance convergence speed with accuracy.
-To address these challenges, several methods, such as underdamped Langevin MCMC \citep{cheng2018underdamped}, Hamiltonian Monte Carlo \citep{neal2011mcmc}, cyclical SGMCMC \citep{zhang2019cyclical}, reSGLD \citep{chen2018accelerating}, etc., have been developed as extensions of the Langevin MCMC framework.
-These methods aim to enhance computational efficiency and scalability, especially in high-dimensional settings.
+For an appropriately chosen step size schedule $\eta_k$, it has been established that the Langevin MCMC converges to the target stationary distribution \citep{durmus2017nonasymptotic}.
+In practice, it may struggle to escape local traps when exploring multimodal distributions.
+To address these challenges, several methods, such as underdamped Langevin MCMC \citep{cheng2018underdamped}, Hamiltonian Monte Carlo \citep{neal2011mcmc}, cyclical SGMCMC \citep{zhang2020cyclical}, reSGLD \citep{chen2018accelerating}, etc., have been developed as extensions of the Langevin MCMC framework.
+These methods aim to improve computational efficiency and scalability, especially in high-dimensional settings.
+Related uncertainty-aware inference of Langevin dynamics has also been explored using Bayesian neural networks \citep{bae2025inferring}.

 We consider reSGLD to balance exploration and exploitation when identifying system coefficients, which offers a blend of efficiency and robustness in traversing different energy levels to address large-scale non-convex sampling problems \citep{deng2020non,zheng2024constrained}.
-It simulates a high-temperature chain for exploration and a low-temperature chain for exploitation.
-The sampling process is shown as follows:
+It employs a high-temperature chain for exploration and a low-temperature chain for exploitation.
+The sampling process is shown as \footnote{Although reSGLD can admit multiple temperatures, we utilize two chains for simplicity.}: